mickem/nscp-docs/docs/howto/counters.md

 # Introduction

 What are counter?
-Counters or PDH is short for Performance Data Helper and is an old performance library which was added as an addon in NT4.
+Counters or PDH is short for Performance Data Helper and is an old performance library which was added as an add-on in NT4.
 It has since been replaced by WMI but don't count it out since there are still a lot of useful metrics which can only be fetched from PDH.
 It is also pretty simple and straight forward to use (which WMI can sometimes not be).
 The main drawback to counters is that you cannot (easily) correlate different metrics.